-So I’ve tried a lot of different living room layouts…and I’ve made my share of mistakes.
+So I’ve tried a lot of different living room furniture arrangements…and I’ve made my share of mistakes.

 One of the most common living room layout mistakes is not providing enough table space for people to put down a drink or a book.

-Whether it’s because your room is so small you couldn’t fit a table in, or you have a table but it’s so full of accessories that there’s no room for a glass, this is an issue that should be corrected if you want to feel comfortable in your living room.
+Whether it’s because your room is so small you couldn’t fit a table in, or you have a table but it’s so full of accessories that there’s no room for a glass, this is an issue that should be corrected if you want your living space to feel comfortable.

-For small spaces that feel cluttered, try using a glass table which takes up less visual space.
+For small rooms that feel cluttered, try using a glass table which takes up less visual space.

 I love to use an Eileen Gray table* in this situation.